1: Introduction

 -

-Writing Straight News for Digital and Print Media, which defines news values in contemporary terms and covers how to apply classic story structures in ways that are relevant to today's media;
+Writing Straight News for Digital and Print Media, which defines the news industry and news values in contemporary terms and covers how to apply classic story structures in ways that are relevant to today's media;

 -